cdrage/containerfiles/README.md

 ### ./openvpn-client

 ```
- An openvpn-client in a container
+ An openvpn-client in an Alpine Linux container

  docker run -it
  -v /filesblahblah/hacktheplanet.ovpn:/etc/openvpn/hacktheplanet.ovpn \